embdevv/NixOS-dots/README.md

 - Desktop environment tweaks
 - Gaming and performance optimizations

+This is an **active work-in-progress repository**.
+I update it regularly as I improve my NixOS configuration, experiment with new features, or refactor existing modules.
+Expect frequent changes, improvements, and occasional breaking changes.

-Feel free to use this repository as a reference or starting point for your own setup.
+Feel free to use this repository as inspiration or as a starting point for your own setup.

 ## Hardware